Long-accepted theory of vertebrate origin upended by fossilized lamprey larvae

-Category: Environment Hits: 0A study of fossilized lampreys dating from more than 300 million years ago is challenging a long-held theory about the evolutionary origin of vertebrates.
+Category: Environment Hits: 2A study of fossilized lampreys dating from more than 300 million years ago is challenging a long-held theory about the evolutionary origin of vertebrates.
 These ancient, jawless, eel-like fishes arose around half a billion years ago and they have long provided insights into vertebrate evolution.
 The analysis of the fossils counters the established view that the blind, filter-feeding larvae of modern lampreys (ammocoetes) are a holdover from the ancestors of living vertebrates.

 Read more https://www.sciencedaily.com/releases/2021/03/210310122538.htm